temporalio/documentation/docs/glossary.md

 #### [Nexus API Registry](/nexus#nexus-api-registry)

 An account-scoped list of endpoints and services available for use within a cloud account.
-Over time, the registry will grow to support multi-target endpoints, cross-account endpoints within Temporal Cloud, and external endpoints that support arbitrary length Operations, such as an OSS Temporal deployment.

 _Tags: [term](/tags/term), [nexus](/tags/nexus), [explanation](/tags/explanation)_